WestDRI/rcmodules22/content/4_virtualization_cloud.md

 +++
-title = "Introduction to Compute Canada cloud" slug = "virtualization_cloud"
+title = "Introduction to Cloud and Virtual Machines" slug = "virtualization_cloud"
 +++